Rostech/DI.WeatherApp/README.md

 ## 🧰 Demo

-This demo is a note to myself, say for future references, if/when I don't feel confident enough that I understand in practice what **DI** is all about.
+This demo is for future references if/when I don't feel confident enough that I understand in practice what **DI** is all about.
 I think dependency inversion is best explained in simple N-layered architecture so I'll try doing just that.

 ![console-ui](https://user-images.githubusercontent.com/10576276/153451888-c6f22f1b-15fe-4fd9-99cd-3db2cfad4569.png)